algosup/2023-2024-project-3-virtual-processor-team-2/documents/management/weekly_report/cumulative.md

 2. Share our information.
    - Gather information from the learning.
-   - Have some clarifications from the client on specific points.
+   - Seek clarifications from the client on specific points.

 3. Begin writing the technical specifications by the end of the week.